 Obviously, someone could pick up the virus at the center and infect someone elsewhere on the airbase.
 That would be the start of a rapid spread of the disease.

-Recently, the US withdrew financial support that Kenyan institutions used to receive through USAID.
+In fact, recently the US withdrew financial support that Kenyan institutions used to receive through USAID.
 The Trump administration could have given the institutions a couple of years to seek alternative means of support, but it did not.

 Kenyans find it hard to accept the government’s explanation for the Ebola center.
 They are aware that the country has no shortage of qualified medical personnel.
 What is lacking is the government’s capacity to integrate them into the healthcare system.